Helping millions of people navigate the world of technology.

 2. Can you mute the iPhone using volume buttons or a volume slider in Settings?

 Unfortunately no, the down volume button or volume slider in Settings → Sound & Haptics, can’t mute or unmute the iPhone.
-Although if you only need to lower the volume, it works like a charm as the feature can lower the volume to the minimum.
+However, if you only need to lower the volume, it works like a charm as the feature can lower the volume to the minimum.

 3. How to put the iPhone on silent without vibration?